chriskirknielsen/dotcom-2024/src/content/projects/devographics-surveys/index.md

 {% gallery %}
 {% image './soj2021-cover.jpg' | toRoot, "A logo for the State of JS, with JS written in stacked lines on top of a multi-faceted hexagon with blue, cyan, and pink highlights.
 Inside of it is another hexagon with three colours covering it fully: yellow, red, and blue.", "", { ratio: "600/600", group: true } %}
-{% image '/' + assets.images + '/designs/' + jsShirtData.slug + '.jpg', "A rework of the logo for the survey rearranged to look like an old blank VHS tape, on a black t-shirt.", 'Get yours at <a href="'+jsShirtData.links.CottonBureau+'">CottonBureau</a>', { ratio: "600/600", group: true } %}
+{% image '/' + assets.images + '/designs/' + jsShirtData.img, "A rework of the logo for the survey rearranged to look like an old blank VHS tape, on a black t-shirt.", 'Get yours at <a href="'+jsShirtData.links.CottonBureau+'">CottonBureau</a>', { ratio: "600/600", group: true } %}
 {% endgallery %}

 Just like the CSS design, I animated this one for extra fun.
 Click to restart the animation.